gaganssingh/event_tickets-mern-microservices-project/README.md

 - Add to the hosts file:
   - 127.0.0.1 ticketing.dev

-16. Visit the application on the browser: `ticketing.dev`.
+21. Visit the application on the browser: `ticketing.dev`.
 If chrome shows an unsafe error, type `thisisunsafe` anywhere on the screen.

+#### Adding a React/Next app

+22. Create a `client` directory at the root level.
+23. Install react dependencies `npm install react react-dom next`.
+24. Add the `Dockerfile` & `.dockerignore` config files in the client directory.

 #### Dockerizing MongoDB